Ahmad ibn Tulun

 After 875/6 he entered into open conflict with al-Muwaffaq, who tried unsuccessfully to unseat him.
 In 878, with the support of al-Muwaffaq's brother, Caliph al-Mu'tamid, Ibn Tulun took over the governance of Syria as well as the frontier districts with the Byzantine Empire, although control of Tarsus in particular proved tenuous.
 During his absence in Syria, his eldest son and deputy, Abbas, tried to usurp power in Egypt, leading to the imprisonment of Abbas and the nomination of Ibn Tulun's second son, Khumarawayh, as his heir.
 The defection in 882 of a senior commander, Lu'lu', to al-Muwaffaq, and the defection of Tarsus, forced Ibn Tulun to return to Syria.
 Now virtually powerless, al-Mu'tamid tried to escape from his brother's control to Ibn Tulun's domains but was captured by al-Muwaffaq's agents, and Ibn Tulun convened an assembly of jurists at Damascus to denounce al-Muwaffaq as a usurper.
 His attempt in autumn 883 to bring Tarsus to heel failed, and he fell sick.
 Returning to Egypt, he died in May 884 and was succeeded by Khumarawayh.

-Ibn Tulun stands out as the first governor of a major province of the Abbasid Caliphate to not only establish himself as its master independently of the Abbasid court, but to also pass power on to his son.

-Under his rule, Egypt became an independent political power again for the first time in over 1,200 years starting from the rule of Ptolemaic Dynasty with a sphere of influence encompassing Syria and parts of the Maghreb region.

 Primary sources

 Several medieval authors wrote about Ahmad ibn Tulun.
-The two major sources are two biographies by two 10th-century authors, Ibn al-Daya and al-Balawi.
+Among the major sources are the biographies written by 10th-century authors Ibn al-Daya and al-Balawi.
 Both are called Sirat Ahmad ibn Tulun, and al-Balawi's work relies to a large extent on Ibn al-Daya's, although it is much more extensive.
 Ibn al-Daya also wrote a book (Kitab al-mukafa'a) with anecdotes from the Tulunid-era Egyptian society.
 Further information comes from Ibn Tulun's contemporary, the geographer and traveler Ya'qubi, whose works cover the first years of his rule in Egypt, and from later Egyptian authors, especially the 15th-century historians Ibn Duqmaq and al-Maqrizi, who drew on a variety of earlier sources to write on the history of the Tulunid state.
 Several other medieval Arabic chroniclers from the 13th to the 16th centuries mention Ibn Tulun or his officials, but most are of a later date and not very reliable, especially in comparison to Ibn Duqmaq and al-Maqrizi.